 The incidence of mental health problems has increased across the Commonwealth in recent years, affecting people of all ages.
 People struggling with mental health issues are not just those more dramatic cases treated in hospitals or in therapeutic programs.
 Friends, neighbors, teachers, municipal officials, and everyone in their everyday lives are susceptible to some level of struggle.
 Despite the increase in mental health issues, only a small number of people receive treatment, often because of the stigma attached to it.
-Untreated, mental illness can contribute to substance abuse, social isolation, poor performance at school and at work, fewer employment opportunities, career advancement and increased risk of suicide.
+Untreated, mental illness can contribute to substance abuse, social isolation, poor performance at school and at work, fewer employment opportunities or career advancement, and increased risk of suicide.
+The COVID-19 pandemic had a particular impact on those struggling with mental illness, limiting not only contact with friends and family, but accessing needed services and resources.